Children and young people

 Procedural fairness and the integrity of the court process demand that all witnesses understand what is going on, and the meaning of any questions they are asked.
 They also need to know that their evidence and responses to questions need to be understood by the court.

 The level and style of language, any explanations about what is going on, and any cross-examination must be appropriate to the developmental age and understanding of the particular child or young person.
 It is easy for those who are familiar with the court and the language used there to underestimate how intimidating a court can be for those who are unfamiliar with its language and procedures.
+In addition, young people who appear to have good communication skills can be questioned as if they are adults.
+This can impede their understanding and may lead to unclear or inaccurate evidence.
 The Children’s Court of NSW has developed a quick reference guide to help court staff communicate with children in the criminal jurisdiction.
-The guide gives examples of alternate definitions/explanations which may be used when explaining complex legal terms to children.115
+The guide gives examples of alternate definitions/explanations which may be used when explaining complex legal terms to children.118

 6.4.4.1 Explain court proceedings and processes adequately

-Several pieces of legislation specifically require you to explain court proceedings and processes to ensure that the child understands the proceedings.116 It also makes sense to do so to ensure that the court can get the best possible evidence from the child or young person.
+Several pieces of legislation specifically require you to explain court proceedings and processes to ensure that the child understands the proceedings.119 It also makes sense to do so to ensure that the court can get the best possible evidence from the child or young person.
+These explanations should be provided in simple language without the use of legalese and complex vocabulary.

 6.4.4.2 Level and style of language